Digital-Peak/DPDocker/tests/README.md

 - -t
   The test attribute is optional.
 If it is set then only this test is executed, otherwise the whole extension.
 - -j
-  The Joomla version is optional.
-If it is not set, tests will be run on Joomla 3 and 4.
+  The Joomla version is optional, if not set it defaults to the latest stable version of Joomla 4.
+An actual branch can also be specified, like 4.4-dev or 5.0-dev, then the latest code is fetched from the repository.
 - -php
   The PHP version is optional.
 If it is not set, tests will be run on the latest PHP version.